Gaussian approximation for rooted edges in a random minimal directed spanning tree: Abstract

 \section{Abstract}

-We study the total $\alpha$-powered length of the rooted edges in a random minimal directed spanning tree - first introduced in \cite{BR04} - on a Poisson process with intensity $s \ge 1$ on the unit cube $[0,1]^d$ for $d \ge 3$.
-While a Dickman limit was proved in \cite{PW04} in the case of $d=2$, in dimensions three and higher, \cite{BLP06} showed a Gaussian central limit theorem when $\alpha=1$, with a rate of convergence of the order $(\log s)^{-(d-2)/4} (\log \log s)^{(d+1)/2}$.
+We study the total $\alpha$-powered length of the rooted edges in a random minimal directed spanning tree - first introduced in Bhatt and Roy (2004) - on a Poisson process with intensity $s \ge 1$ on the unit cube $[0,1]^d$ for $d \ge 3$.
+While a Dickman limit was proved in Penrose and Wade (2004) in the case of $d=2$, in dimensions three and higher, Bai, Lee and Penrose (2006) showed a Gaussian central limit theorem when $\alpha=1$, with a rate of convergence of the order $(\log s)^{-(d-2)/4} (\log \log s)^{(d+1)/2}$.
 In this paper, we extend these results and prove a central limit theorem in any dimension $d \ge 3$ for any $\alpha>0$.
 Moreover, making use of recent results in Stein's method for region-stabilizing functionals, we provide presumably optimal non-asymptotic bounds of the order $(\log s)^{-(d-2)/2}$ on the Wasserstein and the Kolmogorov distances between the distribution of the total $\alpha$-powered length of rooted edges, suitably normalized, and that of a standard Gaussian random variable.

 \begingroup \endgroup